dockerizedrupal/drupalcamp-baltics-2015/README.md

 This is very useful architectural change primarily for one thing.

-If your Drupal project differs from the rest of your projects in regard which services it needs in order to be able to run, which in practice it usually differs a lot, then in a shared environment it's very hard to maintain the difference between your services that are running your projects.
+When your drupal project is different from the rest of the projects and it needs different or customized services to be able to run.
+With a shared environment it's pretty complicated to maintain the difference between your services that are running your projects.

 For example, your project might need a Redis support from PHP, if you are sharing a PHP container with all your projects, then all your projects will